surge-synthesizer/surge-rack/docs/nightlychangelog.md

   the gate was high.
 This caused polyphony mis-fires on patch startup in some rare cases.
 Now it will trigger an envlope for a newly added channel in a high gate situation.
+- Rework the LFOxEG gate behavior so the code is less confusing.
+  As a result, fix a bug where the envelope would mis-trigger when both GATE and GATEENV were connected.